Commonjava/indy/README-security.txt

 After building of such command you will get following

-1. In the s file there is a section called [security] with 2 commented out properties to be defined by you.
+1. In the $APROX_HOME/bin/boot.properties file there is a section called [security] with 2 commented out properties to be defined by you.
 #aprox.boot.secure.config=<path_to_keycloak_json_config_file>
 #aprox.boot.secure.realm=<keycloak_realm>